-It has often been asked here at Freight Forwarders, what exactly are freight brokers and what role they play in the industry as a whole.
+It has often been asked here at this site, what exactly are freight brokers and what role they play in the industry as a whole.

 A freight broker or property broker is therefore a term which is used to describe a licensed individual, or a corporation acting to assist in facilitating the successful transportation of goods undertaken by a freight shipper or authorized motor carrier and the customer.

 Brokers are not, by law required to carry cargo or liability insurance.
-However, freight brokers are required to hold several legal documents which include:
+However, these entities are required to hold several legal documents which include:

 - A Broker's Authority